Brianne Desa

-Brianne Desa (born 6 July 2000) is a footballer who plays as a midfielder for League1 Ontario club Simcoe County Rovers.
+Brianne Desa (born 6 July 2000) is a footballer who plays as a midfielder for League1 Ontario Championship club Pickering FC.
 Born in Canada, she represents Guyana at the international level.

 Early life

 A native of Pickering, Ontario, Desa played youth soccer with Pickering FC, Markham SC and FC Durham Academy.

 College career

 In 2018, Desa attended Brock University, playing for the women's soccer team.
 She scored two goals in her debut on August 24 in a 2-1 victory over the Waterloo Warriors.
 She was named an OUA Second Team All Star after leading Brock with five goals on the season.

 Afterwards, she began attending Seneca College, where she played for the women's soccer team.